The Basic Rules of Roulette

 Dozen and Column Bets (2:1)

-- Column bet — covers one of the three vertical columns of 12 numbers on the betting grid.
-Each column contains 12 numbers but they are not sequential — check the grid layout to see which numbers are in each column.
+- Column — one of three vertical columns of 12 numbers on the betting grid.
+Numbers are not sequential per column — check the layout.

 |---|---|---|---|